mattmaynes2/aria/reports/spec/Specification.md

 automation in the system will not require any user configuration, instead tasks will be automated based on the user's interaction with devices in the system.

-The system will consist of a hub device with a simple interface that a homeowner can connect their home network.
+The system will consist of a hub device with a simple interface that a homeowner can connect to their home network.
 After connecting the hub, the homeowner can add enabled devices for the system to control by simply connecting them to the network.
 As new devices are connected, their input will be used to make more predictive decisions about user behaviour.